assimilatereality/assimilatereality.github.io/_posts/2025-12-20-learn-from-chaos.md

 Here's something that frustrates me about many organizations: the persistent gap between "work-as-imagined" and "work-as-done."

 You know what I'm talking about.
-The operations team maintains shadow documentation because the official procedures don't reflect how the system actually behaves.
+The operations team maintains secondary documentation, or worse, unwritten knowledge that leaves with personnel departures, because the official procedures don't reflect how the system actually behaves.
 Developers bypass the formal change approval process for "quick fixes" that somehow become permanent.
-System administrators know exactly which server to restart when a particular error appears, though no one quite understands why it works.
+System administrators know exactly which server to restart when a particular error appears, though no one quite understands why it works or what went wrong.

 These gaps don't come from negligence.
 They emerge because complex systems are fundamentally... well, complex.
 No documentation, no matter how detailed, can capture all the emergent properties of systems interacting with their environments.
 No process can anticipate every scenario that arises in practice.